-1 Non-collaborative behaviour - as will be briefly discussed further - may favour some members of the chain, generally the downstream ones (buyers).
+1 Noncollaborative behaviour-as will be briefly discussed further-may favour some members of the chain, generally the downstream ones (buyers).

-The aim of this paper is to analyse supply chain structures for selected organic commodities in Europe, and to identify the economic pressures in organic supply chains which impact on food safety and quality.
+This paper analyses supply chain structures for selected organic commodities in Europe, and identifies the economic pressures in organic supply chains that impact food safety and quality.
 The overall aim of the research was to contribute to a better understanding of the supply chain performance and the collaboration system of the different organic supply chains, and specifically to investigate the effect of supply chain relationships on quality and safety performance.

-The results are part of a larger research on organic supply chains as part of the EU-funded research project Quality of Organic and Low Input Food (QLIF - www.qlif.org).
+The results are part of a larger study on organic supply chains as part of the EU-funded research project "Quality of Organic and Low Input Food" (QLIF - www.qlif.org).